 Total Coliform Rule (TCR) and Revised Total Coliform Rule (RTCR): The federal RTCR took effect April 1, 2016 replacing TCR.
 The RTCR establishes regulations for microbiological contaminants in drinking water.
 These contaminants can cause short-term health problems.
 If no samples are collected during the one-month compliance period, a significant monitoring violation occurs.
 Included in this report are TCR Tier 3 PNs, which are generated 13 months after the initial TCR violation.
 They are the only violations generated by TCR for 2017.

-Acute MCL violation: A violation where the system found fecal coliform or E. coli, potentially harmful bacteria, in its water, thereby violating the rule.
-For RTCR, the acute MCL violation is now based only on E. coli and not fecal coliform.
+Acute MCL violation: A violation where the system found E. coli, potentially harmful bacteria, in its water, thereby violating the rule.